greg-raven/grus/_posts/2025-10-13-fix-and-pass-hr-38.md

 - 2nd Amendment
 ---

-Congress must FIX and PASS HR 38 today!
-I stand with Firearms Policy Coalition (FPC) in asking you to fix the problems listed below
+Congress must **fix** and PASS HR 38 today!
+I stand with Firearms Policy Coalition (FPC) in asking you to fix the problems listed below.

 Unless we fix and pass H.R.
 38: